 As an agency, Serve DC focuses on three primary functions - we administer funding for AmeriCorps national service programs in the District of Columbia; we train and mobilize residents to respond in the event of a disaster or an emergency; and, we promote episodic service opportunities to engage District residents in meaningful community service.
 In a larger sense, what our office does is provide District residents and community-based organizations with the tools and resources to address pressing social issues.
-However, Serve DC knows firsthand that government cannot do it alone.
+However, Serve DC knows firsthand that we cannot do this alone.
 The support and engagement of partners like you is critical to achieving and sustaining community-driven progress and positive change.
-We know it takes a collective effort to move this city - our city, one city - forward.
+We know it takes collective efforts, resources, and skills to make DC a safer-stronger community where people work, live and play.

 We encourage you to get involved with and stay connected to our agency's work and mission.
-By working together, we can make the District a better place to live, work and visit.